dogweather/forkful/content/en/elm/strings/using-regular-expressions.md

 weight: 11
 ---

-## What & Why?
-Regular expressions (regex) in programming are patterns used for matching character combinations in strings.
-In Elm, just like in other languages, programmers use regex for tasks like validating input, searching, and replacing text within strings due to their flexibility and efficiency.

 ## How to:
 Elm does not have built-in regex functions in its core library, requiring the use of third-party libraries for these operations.
 One of the popular choices for working with regex is `elm/regex`.
 You can add it to your project using `elm install elm/regex`.